 According to the indictment, the Defendants engaged in a Ponzi-like scheme by using investor funds to pay distributions back to investors.
 United States v.
 Gentile, et al., Docket No. 21-CR-54 (DG)(E.D.N.Y.
 Feb.
 2, 2021).
 It was also disclosed that GPB paid broker-dealers selling these securities more than $187 million in selling fees.

-There was limited disclosure with respect to the company and its business activities.
+At the time of sale to most retail investors, there was limited disclosure with respect to the company and its business activities.
 Yet, many stockbroker and investment professionals, ostensibly because of the compensation associated with the sale of these securities, exclusive of due diligence fees and marketing expenses, sold these securities anyway.

 As the US Securities & Exchange Commission, in its approval of the consolidated FINRA Suitability Rule observed: